-And so I tossed my short-lived dream of becoming a Dietitian and I pursued holistic nutrition instead.
+And so I tossed my original plan of studying dietetics and pursued holistic nutrition instead.

-I graduated in 2012 as a Certified Holistic Nutritionist and I immediately did a few things: I launched my website.
+I graduated in 2012 as a Certified Nutritional Practitioner (CNP), also known as “holistic nutritionist”, with a diploma in Applied Holistic Nutrition, and I immediately did a few things.
+I launched my website.
 I got an iPhone (this was exciting).
 I installed Instagram (also exciting).
 I created a business Facebook page.
 And I notified the 900 subscribers of my old YouTube channel (where I discussed a variety of spiritual musings) that I was going to be starting a new channel with similar content, but a little more structured.
 That channel is my YouTube channel today!

-After I graduated I was also hired at my local health food store.
+After I graduated I also applied to and got hired at my local health food store.
 My years working there were integral to my growth and success as a holistic nutritionist.
-I had fabulous opportunities to reiterate my knowledge every day, answer a wide range of questions, attend trainings, become educated on a diverse selection of supplements, products and companies, and most importantly, work alongside a group of amazing fellow holistic nutritionists.
+I had fabulous opportunities to reiterate my knowledge every day, answer a wide range of questions, attend trainings, become educated on a diverse selection of supplements, products and companies; and most importantly, work alongside a group of amazing fellow holistic nutritionists.
 This is also where I learned how important (and powerful) it is to surround yourself with like-minded people to feel connected, supported and happy.

 I worked at the health food store for over 5 years while simultaneously building my business.
-And might I add, working with other wellness entrepreneurs (some of my coworkers had side businesses of their own) was a huge part of my entrepreneurial journey!
+And might I add, working with other wellness entrepreneurs (some of my coworkers had side businesses of their own) was a huge part of feeling supported along entrepreneurial journey.

-In 2017 I also began working a few hours per week with a couple practitioners that specialize in gut health as I had developed quite the passion for this particular area of wellness.
+In 2017 I also began working a few hours per week with a fellow nutritionist and Naturopathic Doctor that specialized in gut health as I had developed quite the passion for this particular area of wellness.
 You can read more about my gut health story here.

-I worked multiple jobs simultaneously at different times while growing my business, including a raw food restaurant for about a year which was a cool experience!
+I worked multiple jobs simultaneously at different times while growing my business, including a raw food restaurant in 2014 which was a great, hands-on experience.
 But I’m really only sitting down now to reflect on this (often very overwhelming) time.
 Truthfully, I felt like a chicken with its head cut off.
-I had a lot of flexibility in my schedule at the health food store which really helped me spend time on growing my business, but boy was I stressed.
+I had a lot of flexibility in my schedule at the health food store which allowed me to spend time on growing my business, but boy was I stressed.
 I regularly felt “tired and wired” and I was constantly on an expedition to make space in my schedule for what I ultimately wanted to do: run my online business full-time.

-For years that just wasn’t feasible.
+For years it just wasn’t feasible.
 Until it was.

 In the summer of 2018 I quit my job as the Floor Manager at the health food store and moved in with my wonderful partner Sean.
 What a nerve-wracking, uncertain, yet exhilarating time.
 This is what I’d been waiting for.

 I didn’t know exactly how everything would pan out (will my business make enough money?
 Do I even have enough tasks in the day for me to actually do this full-time?) but somehow it did, and yes, I have more than enough tasks in the day!
 Things fell perfectly into place.
-I finally had (and now have) the time each day to put more effort into the content I create and the projects I want to work on (such as my upcoming 4-week Digestive Reset Program!)
+I finally had (and now have) the time each day to put more effort into the content I create and the projects I wanted to work on, such as my 4-week Digestive Reset Program.

 In fact, I believe it would have worked out quite well if quit my job and worked harder on my business even sooner than I did.
-But leaving a steady paycheque is a pretty scary thing to do, although I think it’s also what kept me in a “safe” place and in my comfort zone which isn’t necessarily a bad thing — it just took me longer to take the plunge to quit my job!
-Haha.
+But leaving a steady paycheque is a pretty scary thing to do, although I think it’s also what kept me in a “safe” place and in my comfort zone.
+This isn’t necessarily a bad thing — it just means it took longer for me to take the plunge to quit my job!